curious-rose/journal-backend/README.md

 **private(need to be authorised)**:
 * /api/entries accepts a GET and sends back an array of journal entries
 * /api/entries/:id accepts a GET and sends back a single entry (only id #1 at the moment)
+* /api/entries also accepts a POST and sends back a single entry with your contents and your mood.

-the two private pages require a *header* in the requests to them:
+the private pages require a *header* in the requests to them.
+It will look like this:

 authorisation: *"literally whatever token"*